ilent2/otslm/docs/Introduction.rst

 to contribute patterns, we would love to hear from you, see the Contributing section bellow.

+This documentation provides an overview of the toolbox functions and classes, including examples, typical output, and function/class reference pages which can be used to extend the toolbox for your own needs.
+The documentation is split into three parts: a :ref:`getting-started` section, :ref:`examples` and :ref:`packages` reference section.
+The examples section contains additional details about specific tasks the toolbox can be used for.
+Additional example code is provided as part of the toolbox in the ``examples`` directory.
+The packages section contains information about each of the packages.
+This includes function/class reference pages and example output.
+Most toolbox functions/classes are documented in the source code, and can be viewed by typing `help <function-name>` at the matlab prompt.
+The documentation includes the rendered function/class help and additional content such as examples and typical output.

-This toolbox is a work in progress.
+The toolbox is a work in progress.
 It is likely, at least in the early versions, the functions will move around, change names and behaviour.
 Some functions still lack documentation and might be a bit unstable.
 Comments and suggestions welcome.

-To get started using the toolbox, checkout the `Getting Started <Getting-Started>`__ page.
+To get started using the toolbox, take a look at the :ref:`getting-started` section.

 License
 =======